LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ### Chi-square

 The **chi-square statistic** is a test of statistical significance for two categorical variables.
 It tells us how much the observed distribution differs from the one expected under the null hypothesis.
-It is based on the **cross-tabulation** (A.K.A crosstabs) or **contingency table**.
+It is based on the **cross-tabulation** (aka crosstabs) or **contingency table**.
 These appear as a table that simultaneously shows the frequency distributions of two categorical variables that do not have too many levels or categories.

 <!--For this lesson, we are only going to explore **two-way cross-tabulations**, that is, contingency tables where we plot the frequency distribution of two variables at the same time.
 As we learned during the first week we can get results from R in a variety of ways.
 You can produce basic tables with some of the core functions in R. However, in order to produce the sort of cross-tabs  we will use, I suggest you install and load the package `gmodels`.
 This package allows you to produce cross tabulations in a format similar to the one used by commercial statistical packages SPSS and SAS.
 Since some of you may have some previous experience with SPSS we will use the SPSS format.
 Cross-tabs with this package are more useful for our purposes than the default you may get with the core R `table()` function.-->

 #### Activity 7: Cross-tabulations

-To explore some relationships related to the fear of crime, we produce a cross-tabulation of victimisation (`bcsvictim`) and whether rubbish is a problem in the area where the respondent lives (`rubbcomm`).
+To explore some relationships related to the fear of crime, we return to the BCS data to produce a cross-tabulation of victimisation (`bcsvictim`) and whether the presence of rubbish is common in the area where the respondent lives (`rubbcomm`).
 According to [*Broken Windows Theory*](https://www.theatlantic.com/magazine/archive/1982/03/broken-windows/304465/), proposed by James Q. Wilson and George Kelling, we should see a relationship between these two variables.

 First, we get to know our variables:
 <br>